 We often spend money subjectively, instead of objectively.
-Emotions are what make us human, however, they are also what makes us spend money.
-Handling finances with emotions is a bad idea.
+Emotions are what make us human, however, they are also what makes us spend money, this can make life hard, especially when trying to save money fast on a low income.

 Research when the sales start